emmarodrigue/hunny/README.md

 - We have all of the backend implemented for our main features.
 - We are getting more used to using git and didn't have to rely on others as much for help in that area.
 - We are still having some issues with styling using Bootstrap on some of our pages, so not everything is rendering the same way.
+- **ThanhPham**
+	- **Pro:** We finished all implementation for all of the main features for front-end and back-end and have most of those function properly as we wanted.
+	- **Con:** We still have some issues with saving/changing data of users in the database from UI.
 - **Emma**
 	- **Pro:** We were able to implement all of the main features that we originally wanted to include in the project.
 	- **Con:** The file structure of our project still violates a lot of SOLID principles which led to some merge conflicts.